Top highlights: A broad choice of bingo games; close integration with the rest of the William Hill website

 The app, available for iOS and Android, is intuitively designed with bright and punchy colours and provides access to over 20 bingo rooms and more than 150 games.
 However, if you are reluctant to use the app for whatever reason, the site's design can still adapt itself easily to small screens.

 There's little out of the ordinary about the registration process on the William Hill bingo site, although you should keep in mind that usernames are limited to no more than 15 characters.

 The signup stage also allows you to set a daily, weekly or monthly deposit limit, which can range from £10 to £100,000, and you can even input a promo code.
 Overall, we found registering here to be relatively simple, although passwords can only comprise numbers, letters and underscores.

-The site accepts deposits and withdrawals with Visa and Mastercard cards, Diners Club International credit cards and Maestro debit cards, plus a huge range of e-wallets, online banks, cash vouchers and prepaid cards.
+The site accepts deposits and withdrawals with Visa Debit and Mastercard Debit cards, Diners Club International and Maestro debit cards, plus a huge range of e-wallets, online banks, cash vouchers and prepaid cards.
 Minimum withdrawals vary by payment method, but can be as little as £5.

 The site includes a comprehensive Help Centre that you can reach by clicking the easy-to-spot pink link labelled 'Help & Support'.
 Rather usefully, doing this sends you straight to a page of 'bingo lingo' – especially useful if you are a newcomer to playing bingo online.